Tembi Locke

-Tembi Locke is an American actress who has appeared in television shows and film.
+Tembi Locke is an American actress and writer who has appeared in television shows and film.
 She is best known as Dr. Grace Monroe on Syfy's series Eureka and as Dr. Diana Davis in Sliders.
-Locke is also the author of the bestselling memoir, From Scratch, which was later adapted into a limited series by Netflix.
+Locke is also the author of the bestselling memoir, From Scratch, which she later adapted into a limited series, with her sister Attica Locke for Netflix.

 Life and career

-Born to civil rights activist parents, she attended Alief Hastings High School in Houston.
-After high school, Locke lived for a time in Italy on a foreign exchange program.
-While there, she appeared several times on Italian television, including the Carnevale Di Venezia.
-After returning to the United States, she graduated with an art history degree from Wesleyan University, in Connecticut.

 Locke and her husband, Rosario "Saro" Gullo, a Sicilian chef, lived and worked in Los Angeles, California.
 He died in 2012 from cancer.
 She married her partner Robert in 2020 whom she met in 2016.

 Career

 While in New York, Locke and landed a role on the long-running soap opera As The World Turns.
 Afterward, she moved to Los Angeles.
 Her prime-time television career began by playing one of Will Smith's love interests on The Fresh Prince of Bel-Air.

 Locke has appeared in numerous television dramas, comedies, and films over the course of her career.
 She played Dr. Grace Monroe, a biotech specialist, on seasons four and five of Syfy's series EURKA (2010–2012).
 She also starred as Dr. Diana Davis on season five of the Fox/Syfy show Sliders (1999–2000).

 Locke's television work includes shows such as Castle, Bones, The Mentalist, Windfall, CSI: NY, and Beverly Hills, 90210.
 Her comedic turns include Friends, The Jamie Foxx Show, House of Payne, Like Family, and Raising Dad, among others.
 She has appeared in a number of movies made for television, including Black Widow, Final Approach and Born in the USA.
 In 2014, Locke appeared as Dr. Walcott in Dumb and Dumber To.